Home » Oil and Gas » Royalty » Decline of Natural Gas Well Production and Royalties Over Time

 Some wells do not show the same sharp decline as this example.
 Other wells decline more rapidly.
 Information from the decline curve above is summarized in Table 1 in the right column.

 Other Variables that Change Royalties

 Other variables can cause a change in the amount of royalties paid on a well.
 The price of natural gas has taken wild swings over the past several years, moving from a high monthly average of $11.00 down to a low approaching $2.00 (see graph in the right column).
 Changes in the price of gas will significantly modify royalty payments.

 The United States currently has a glut of natural gas as a result of new technologies that extract gas from shale.
 This abundance of natural gas has kept prices low and has some companies willing to invest billions of dollars to build liquefied natural gas export facilities that will allow United States natural gas to be shipped to Asian and European markets where prices are higher.

 Well Depletion and Closure

 The Useful Life of a Well

-Because the yield declines rapidly as much as 50% of the total gas that will flow from the well could be produced in the first five to ten years.
+The typical well might yield as much as half of its gas in the first five years of production.
 Wells might then continue to produce for a total of twenty to thirty years but at lower and lower production rates.
 Caution with production and royalty expectations is recommended because long-term experience from shale formations in the United States is not available.